vignif/ros-example/README.md

 Now you can fire the two main nodes with:
 ```
-roslaunch mypkg mypkg.launch
+roslaunch geo_manager geo_manager.launch
 ```

-The json file located in `mypkg/data/cities.json` is parsed, the information is transmitted to the API which is returning the data [region, latitude, longitude] of the cities listed in the file.
+The json file located in `geo_manager/data/cities.json` is parsed, the information is transmitted to the API which is returning the data [region, latitude, longitude] of the cities listed in the file.
 This information is then written in a database [created at runtime] named `test.db`.
-If you want to change the name of your database you can modify the entry of the `mypkg.launch` file containing the db name.
+If you want to change the name of your database you can modify the entry of the `geo_manager.launch` file containing the db name.
 The schema of the table `cities` is fixed and is managed with the object `Manager`.

 ## Versioning